K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

              "password" => $this->password
         ));

-3. Session key와 사용자 ID(username)을 Redis에 저장합니다.
+3. Save Session key and User ID(username) in Redis.

         $redis->set($key, $username);

 ### <div id='2.3.9'> 2.3.9.
-RabbitMQ연동
+Connect RabbitMQ

-CF의 PHP 빌드팩에서amqp접속시 SSL 접속에 문제가 있습니다. 그래서 해당 서비스 연동은 구현이 안되어 있습니다. 접속방법만 명시한 php 파일만 있습니다. (위치 :api/rebbitmq_view.php)
+There is a problem with SSL connection when connecting amqp from PHP build pack in CF. Therefore, the service integration is not implemented.
+There are only php files that specify how to connect.
+(Loacation :api/rebbitmq_view.php)

 ### <div id='2.3.10'> 2.3.10.
-GlusterFS 연동
+Connect GlusterFS

-php-opencloud라는 패키지를 사용하며 composer를 통해서 설치가 되게 되어 있습니다. 단 Container를 Public하게 생성하는 SDK가 없어서 API를 직접 호출(REST형식)하여 권한을 Public으로 설정하고 있습니다.
+We use a package called php-opencloud and install it through the composer.
+However, there is no SDK that creates the Container Public, so the API is called directly (in REST format) and permissions are set to Public.

-1. GlusterFS와 연동하기 (파일 Upload)
+1. Connect with GlusterFS (File Upload)
-개방형 플랫폼에서는 Object Storage를 GlusterFS를 사용하는데 Object Storage를 API를 통해 사용하기 위해 Openstack의 Swift를 이용하여 서비스를 할 수 있게 구성되어 있습니다. php-opencloud는 swif를 만든 rackspace 회사에서 제공하는 SDK입니다.
+On an open platform, Object Storage is used with ClusterFS, and it is configured to use Openstack's Swift to use Object Storage through the API. php-opencloud is an SDK provided by the rackspace company that created the swift.
-Opencloud를 사용하기 위해 선언을 합니다.
+Announce to use Opencloud.

         use OpenCloud\Rackspace;

-2. Openstack(Object Storage)에 접속을 하고 잘 접속이 되었는지 체크합니다.
+2. Check if the access to Openstack(Object Storage) is well.

         $client = new OpenCloud\OpenStack($this->host, array(
                "username" => $this->username,